How Much Do Groceries Cost in Portugal? A Realistic Monthly Budget

 Read more

-20+ Foods That British Expats Living in Portugal Sometimes Miss
+20+ Foods British Expats in Portugal Miss Most (And Where to Find Them)

 A serving of fish and chips on a tray lined with newspaper.
 The golden-brown battered fish is accompanied by a lemon wedge, a side of mushy peas, and a small cup of tartar sauce garnished with chopped chives.
 French fries are piled on the side.